EPS aiding burial of rural job scheme, alleges CPI

 Updated on

-CHENNAI: CPI State secretary M Veerapandian on Sunday criticised the AIADMK for what he described as a protest that betrays agricultural labourers and rural workers, accusing the party of aligning with the Union government’s move to dilute the Mahatma Gandhi National Rural Employment Guarantee Act.
+CHENNAI: The Communist Party of India (CPI) state secretary M Veerapandian on Sunday criticised the AIADMK for what he described as a protest that betrays agricultural labourers and rural workers, accusing the party of aligning with the Union government's move to dilute the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA).

-In a statement, Veerapandian recalled that the rights-based rural employment law was enacted in 2004 under the Congress-led United Progressive Alliance with the support of Left parties, guaranteeing 100 days of work annually to rural manual labour households.
+Veerapandian recalled that the rights-based rural employment law was enacted in 2004 under the Congress-led United Progressive Alliance (UPA) with the support of Left parties, guaranteeing 100 days of work annually to rural manual labour households.
 He pointed out that the AIADMK had no representation in the Lok Sabha when the landmark legislation was passed.

-Veerapandian claimed that in December 2025, the Union government announced the replacement of the legally guaranteed rural employment scheme with a programme that did not carry statutory backing.
+Veerapandian claimed that in December 2025, the Union government announced the replacement of the legally guaranteed rural employment scheme with a programme that lacked statutory backing.
 This, he said, amounted to depriving more than one crore agricultural labourers and small and marginal farmers in Tamil Nadu of their right to assured employment.

 Terming the AIADMK's criticism of the State government's implementation of the scheme as baseless, he said the party was effectively abetting what he called the Union government's "betrayal" of rural workers.
 He cited the example of the Opposition Leader's native Nedungulam panchayat, where an average of 68 days of work had been provided, and said the real constraint arose from the Centre's year-on-year cuts in budgetary allocations to the scheme, which had placed the State government under financial strain.